neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 +--------------+---------------------------+---------------------------------------------+
 + Entry Point  + Description               + Configuration options                       +
 +==============+===========================+=============================================+
-+ WebRedirect  + Triggers a HTTP redirect  + Expects an associtative array with          +
++ WebRedirect  + Triggers an HTTP redirect + Expects an associtative array with          +
 +              + to a given uri.           + one entry.                                  +
 +              + that has been resolved    +                                             +
 +              + by the MVC dispatcher     + For example.:                               +